WHO WE ARE

 MEDIA + DATA ANALYTICS

-As bandwidth on computers broadened and digital media platforms emerged, so did opportunities to reach a far wider audience.
+As bandwidth on computers broadened and digital media platforms emerged, so did opportunities to understand a far wider audience.
 But it would require a re-imagining of a medium.
 Video required design that not only could be distributed via the platforms, but also keep the attention of the new digital audience.

 User data became available which allowed us to begin experimenting with content to grow the digital audience.
 The results of these experiments resulted in over 1 billion views per year while running original digital programming at Discovery Communications.